Kat-Wang/Kat-Wang/README.md

 Hi my name is Kate.
 I am currently a senior student at the UT McCombs business school.
 I enjoy coding.
-I am also bad at it.
+I am also very bad at it.

 <!---
 Kat-Wang/Kat-Wang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.